Three people fat biking along a snow trail

 • Bike Lane: Ride to the left of the classic track and yield to all skiers.
 Stay to the right side of the trail around corners in case of oncoming skiers.

 • Do not ride on the classic track.
-Only ride on designated singletrack trails.
+Only ride on designated shared cross-country trails.

 • Ride Rick’s Basin Loop and Quakie Loop counterclockwise only.
 This is the best direction for the least amount of hill climbing and the best downhill.